Violence Looms Large Over Arakan

-Earlier last week, following skirmishes which broke out between locals in Manzi in Sittwe, Myanmar, two Rohingya boys were arrested by authorities in late December.
-Muhammed Karim, son of Elias Karim and Amir Hushon, son of Abdu Shukur, both aged 12 years old and both residents of the Thay Chung district of Sittwe were arrested by police and blamed for causing the skirmishes.
+Earlier last week, following skirmishes which broke out between locals in Manzi, Sittwe two Rohingya boys were arrested by authorities in late December.
+Muhammed Karim and Amir Hushon both aged 12 years old and both residents of the Thay Chung district of Sittwe were arrested by police and blamed for causing the tussle.
 Since their arrest their whereabouts are unknown and their parents have not been informed of any charges.

 In Bayda Kyay, Sittwe, the police (Battalion no. 34) continue to extort from the Rohingya.
 On the 6th of January Mahmud Rofique, son of Abdul Hakim, was arrested and tortured by the police, leaving him in a critical state.